top of page

 • Divide between 2 systems like integrated BCD and weight belt

-First do an orientation in confined water or in a controlled environment
+First, do an orientation in confined water or a controlled environment.

-If a dry suit seal that has recently been replaced, or on a new a new suit, feels too tight, you can trim it with scissors in small amounts until you get the correct fit.
+If a dry suit seal that has recently been replaced or, on a new suit, feels too tight, you can trim it with scissors in small amounts until you get the correct fit.
 Latex seals are tapered and have a series of trim lines (small, raised lines on the outside of the seal) that start at the seal opening and progressively get bigger.
-When trimming, use these to keep the lines even and use a pair of good scissors
+When trimming, use these to keep the lines even and use good scissors.

 ENRICHED AIR